Every year we make Christmas platters for our neighbors and it's so much fun to pick out what to put on them!

 These little Vanilla Butterballs with Chocolate Ganache have been tucked back for awhile.
 I just love the looks of them and the name includes everything I love (particularly chocolate ganache).

 They kind of look like they've been out in the snow, right?
 So they're perfect for Christmas.

-The buttery bite-sized vanilla shortbread cookies alone were fabulous.
+The buttery bite-sized vanilla shortbread cookies alone are fabulous.
 I ate a few of those before slathering on the ganache and rolling them in homemade vanilla-sugar.
-And yes, they were even better after that!
+And yes, they're even better after that!

-The ganache is super easy and I found that the leftover was great rolled into little balls, rolled in sugar or cocoa and eaten as truffles.
+The ganache is super easy and I found that the leftover is great rolled into little balls, rolled in sugar or cocoa and eaten as truffles.
 Smooth, silky and sigh-inducing.

 Vanilla Butterballs with Chocolate Ganache